Mount Shasta, California

 What Former Bay Area Residents Say

-• "Summer is hot.
+"Summer is hot.
 Like, actually hot.
-Get a place with good AC."
+Get a place with good AC and check the SEER rating on the unit."

-• "Make an effort to meet people early.
-Join something—a gym, a hiking group, whatever.
+"Make an effort to meet people early.
+A gym, a hiking group, a church, whatever.
 Don't just stay home."

 The Climate